-These pictures show families who have fled war-torn countries, conflict and persecution, stuck at closed borders and railway stations - places associated with movement and mobility.
-There are images that reveal the fragility and resilience of displaced communities, capturing glimpses of vulnerability, strength, delight and despair.
+These pictures show people who have fled war-torn countries, conflict, and persecution, stuck at closed borders and railway stations - places associated with movement and mobility.
+There are images that reveal the fragility and resilience of displaced communities, capturing glimpses of vulnerability, strength, delight, and despair.
 They portray the power of theatre, play and laughter to bring communities together and to provide some respite in the midst of turmoil.

 I have a responsibility to tell these stories as honestly as I can, whilst respecting the dignity and rights of the people I am photographing.
 The paradoxes and contradictions are always in my mind.
 In an increasingly challenging and polarised political climate, these narratives remind us of our shared humanity, and the positive impact of small moments of compassion and exchange, even in the most desperate of circumstances.